-On the last track, we discussed Effective Parenting to Build Basic Social Skills regarding structuring family life.
+In the last section, we discussed Effective Parenting to Build Basic Social Skills regarding structuring family life.
 This included predictability, responsibility and flexibility.

-Have you had a client with Asperger Syndrome who is hypersensitive in one or all of the five senses?
+Have you had a client with Autism Spectrum Disorder who is hypersensitive in one or all of the five senses?
 Does he or she become overwhelmed by a sensory overload?
 How do you respond to him or her?

-On this track, we will discuss Sensory Overload.
+In this section, we will discuss Sensory Overload.
 This will include hearing, vision, smell and taste and touch.
-As you listen, think of your client with Asperger Syndrome.
+As you listen, think of your client with Autism Spectrum Disorder.
 How is this information applicable to him or her?

 Roman stated, "And thunderstorms!
 Sage becomes hysterical!
 Fireworks at the Fourth of July can prompt similar reactions, though she loves to watch them.
 Unfortunately, the noise of thunder is more difficult to shut out."